Bhagavad Gita: Chapters and content

-Chapter 1: Arjuna Vishadayoga (47 verses)
+Chapter 1: Arjuna Vishada Yoga (46 verses)

-Translators have variously titled the first chapter as Arjuna vishada yoga, Prathama Adhyaya, The Distress of Arjuna, The War Within, or Arjuna's Sorrow.
+Translators have variously titled the first chapter as Arjuna Vishada-yoga, Prathama Adhyaya, The Distress of Arjuna, The War Within, or Arjuna's Sorrow.
 The Bhagavad Gita is opened by setting the stage of the Kurukshetra battlefield.
 Two massive armies representing different loyalties and ideologies face a catastrophic war.
 With Arjuna is Krishna, not as a participant in the war, but only as his charioteer and counsel.
 Arjuna requests Krishna to move the chariot between the two armies so he can see those "eager for this war".
 He sees family and friends on the enemy side.
 Arjuna is distressed and in sorrow.
-The issue is, states Arvind Sharma, "is it morally proper to kill?"
+The issue is stated Arvind Sharma, "Is it morally proper to kill?"
 This and other moral dilemmas in the first chapter are set in a context where the Hindu epic and Krishna have already extolled ahimsa (non-violence) to be the highest and divine virtue of a human being.
 The war feels evil to Arjuna and he questions the morality of war.
 He wonders if it is noble to renounce and leave before the violence starts, or should he fight, and why.

-Chapter 2: Sankhyayoga (72 verses)
+Chapter 2: Sankhya Yoga (72 verses)

 Translators title the chapter as Sankhya Yoga, The Book of Doctrines, Self-Realization, or The Yoga of Knowledge (and Philosophy).
 The second chapter begins the philosophical discussions and teachings found in the Gita.
 The warrior Arjuna whose past had focused on learning the skills of his profession now faces a war he has doubts about.
 Filled with introspection and questions about the meaning and purpose of life, he asks Krishna about the nature of life, Self, death, afterlife and whether there is a deeper meaning and reality.
-Krishna answers.
-The chapter summarizes the Hindu idea of rebirth, samsara, eternal Self in each person (Self), universal Self present in everyone, various types of yoga, divinity within, the nature of knowledge of the Self and other concepts.
+Krishna teaches Arjuna about the eternal nature of the soul (atman) and the temporary nature of the body, advising him to perform his warrior duty with detachment and without grief.
+The chapter summarizes the Hindu idea of rebirth, samsara, eternal Self in each person (Self), universal Self-present in everyone, various types of yoga, divinity within, the nature of knowledge of the Self and other concepts.
 The ideas and concepts in the second chapter reflect the framework of the Samkhya and Yoga schools of Hindu philosophy.
-This chapter is an overview for the remaining sixteen chapters of the Bhagavad Gita.
+This chapter is an overview of the remaining sixteen chapters of the Bhagavad Gita.
 Mahatma Gandhi memorized the last 19 verses of the second chapter, considering them as his companion in his non-violent movement for social justice during colonial rule.